 There is a current craze to eat carbohydrates and reduce protein and fat (of any kind).
 This path will not lead to long term health.
 The body must have wholesome, natural protein and high quality fats to function.
 Contrary to 'media nutrition' we do not all eat too much wholesome protein in this country.
 We eat too many processed fats; processed, preserved, salted proteins; refined carbohydrates and non-nutritive calories.

-'goal' as per either of the formulas above will change the way you feel in just
+calculated 'goal' as per either of the formulas above will change the way you

-may find concentrated proteins difficult to digest.
-This is probably not because
+you may find concentrated proteins difficult to digest.
+This is probably not

-you are intolerant to them (with the exception of lectins) but because you are actually
+because you are intolerant to them (with the exception of lectins) but because

-making less proteolytic (protein digesting) enzymes.
-Use a digestive enzyme for
+you are actually making less proteolytic (protein digesting) enzymes.
+Use a

 If you have avoided or continue to avoid fish, shellfish, and red meat you may need to supplement zinc, a mineral component of proteolytic digestive enzymes, found in fish, seafood and red meat.
 Very little zinc is available in a reduced protein diet and no significant source of zinc is found in vegetarian or vegan diets.
 Zinc is not only important to protein digestion, it is also key to a healthy immune system, fertility, mood and energy.
 Daily zinc needs may range from 15-60 mg.